ruchitha007/WA/Project/06/README.md

 Testing a full web application is challenging.
 In the directory `test` we provide a test of just the backend portion of your application.
 The test uses [Mocha](https://mochajs.org/), a popular framework for writing Node.js tests.
 To setup the test environment, from inside the `test` subdirectory do an `npm install` to fetch Mocha and all the related dependencies.
 Once you have done this, you can run the test by running the command inside the `test` directory: `npm test`.

 The `npm test` command runs the file `test/serverApiTest.js` which is a program written in the Mocha language (e.g. `describe()` and `it()`) testing the three Photo App backend URLs (`/user/list, /user/ID, /photosOfUser/ID`). **In order to be reasonably sure that the functionality of the backend routes conforms to spec, please check that all our provided tests pass before submitting.
-A portion of your project grade will be based on how many of these tests you pass.**
+A portion of your project evaluation will be based on how many of these tests you pass.**

-## Extra Credit (10 points)
+## Extra Credit

 Your Photo App’s marketing department has come up with a “small” tweak to the app to make it more social network friendly.
 The change is: